Citymonstret/Kvantum/README.md

 Middleware is lined up in a sort of chain, by using a special queue.
 If a middleware breaks the que, the request is not served by the view ( Middleware can redirect requests to other views without continuing the chain ).

 #### Creation
-You just have to extend `com.plotsquared.iserver.views.requesthandler.Middleware` Your class must have a public no-args constructor.
+You just have to extend `com.plotsquared.iserver.api.views.requesthandler.Middleware` Your class must have a public no-args constructor.

 ```java